untodesu/voxelius/docs/dev/engine/dev-code-style.md

 ## Clang-format

-All C++ code is formatted with `clang-format`.
-The config lives in the repository root.
-If your editor supports format-on-save, use it.
+Format all C++ code with `clang-format`.
+The config file is in the repository root.
+If your editor supports format-on-save, enable it.
 Otherwise format before you commit.

 Dependencies are excluded from automatic formatting.
 They rarely match Voxelius style.